Daeyeon Lee (left), Oren Friedman (center) and Sergei Vinogradov (right)

 ELIGIBILITY

-• All faculty in Penn Engineering and Penn Medicine are eligible for the NEMO Prize.
+• All faculty in Penn Engineering, Penn Medicine, and CHOP are eligible for the NEMO Prize.

 • At least one, and up to three, faculty may submit a single award nomination.
 (Self-nomination is preferred.)